venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### Creation of disk images

-* RAW format: `qemu-img create -f raw storagedisk0.raw 10G`
+* RAW format: `qemu-img create -f raw -o preallocation=full storagedisk0.raw 10G`
 * Qcow2 format: `qemu-img create -f qcow2 -o cluster_size=512k storagedisk1.img 10G`

+The RAW image file format is best for fast implementation, for best performance using a qcow2 image file, increase the cluster size when creating the qcow2 file, around 2 Megs and also perform a preallocation like we done with RAW before.

+* `qemu-img create -f qcow2 -o cluster_size=2M,reallocation=full storagedisk1.img 10G`

+**Warning** this will make that the storage gain performance but this defeats thin provisioning, also mayor cluster size will increase waste of storage.

 #### Tune up disk storage for QCOW formats